 Name of Instructor: Cheryl McGrath

+And the state of t

 Campus/Office Location: Remote online

 Telephone Number: See below

 Through Canvas conversations.
 Click on the "inbox" at the left of your

 canvas course page.
 Then click on the pencil icon to send Canvas mail.
 In the

 E-mail Address: event you cannot log in to Canvas, use my NCTC email

-cmcgrath@nctc.edu .
+cmcgrath@nctc.edu.